vinci1it2000/schedula/README.rst

 =======
 The program requires CPython-3, and depends on *numpy*, *scipy*, *pandas*, *sklearn* and *matplotlib* libraries that require native C-backends.
+If you have already a suitable python installation, check the `Upgrade CO2MPAS`_ instructions.

 .. note::
    In *Windows* it is strongly suggested **NOT to install the standard CPython